Paperboard

 Paperboard is a thick paper-based material.
+According to ISO standards, paperboard is a paper with a grammage above 250 g/m^{2}, but there are exceptions.
+Paperboard can be single- or multi-ply.
+The related term box board dates at least to the 1790s.
+Terminology and classifications of paperboard are not always uniform.

+To produce paperboard, fibrous material is turned into pulp and bleached to create one or more layers of board, which can be optionally coated for a better surface and/or improved appearance.
+Pulp board is produced on pulping machines that can handle higher grammage than paper and several plies.

+Description

+Paperboard is a thick paper-based material.
 While there is no rigid differentiation between paper and paperboard, paperboard is generally thicker (usually over 0.30 mm, 0.012 in, or 12 points) than paper and has certain superior attributes such as foldability and rigidity.
 According to ISO standards, paperboard is a paper with a grammage above 250 g/m^{2}, but there are exceptions.
 Paperboard can be single- or multi-ply.

 Paperboard can be easily cut and formed, is lightweight, and because it is strong, is used in packaging.
-Another end-use is high quality graphic printing, such as book and magazine covers or postcards.
+Another end-use is high quality graphic printing, such as book and magazine covers, business cards, brochures, and postcards.
 Paperboard is also used in fine arts for creating sculptures.

 Sometimes it is referred to as cardboard, which is a generic, lay term used to refer to any heavy paper pulp–based board, however this usage is deprecated in the paper, printing, and packaging industries as it does not adequately describe each product type.

 History

+Box board, with the meaning of "[w]ooden board or cardboard suitable for making boxes" dates at least to the 1790s.
 In 1817, the first paperboard carton was produced in England.
-Folding cartons first emerged around the 1860s and were shipped flat to save space, ready to be set up by customers when they were required.
-The mechanical die cutting and creasing of blanks was developed in 1879.
-In 1911 the first kraft sulphate mill was built in Florida.
-In 1915 the gable top milk carton was patented and in 1935 the first dairy plant was observed using them.
+Folding cartons first emerged around the 1860s.
+To save space, manufacturers shipped them flat, ready for setting up by customers when required.
+The mechanical die cutting and creasing of blanks was developed in 1879 using a die.
+In 1911, the first kraft sulphate mill was built in Florida.
+In 1915, the gable top milk carton was patented and in 1935 the first dairy plant was observed using them.
 Ovenable paperboard was introduced in 1974.